 2. While keeping your back straight, lift the trap bar by extending your hips and knees together.

-3. After standing upright, send your hips back and bend your knees to slowly lower the trap bar to the floor.
+3. After raising your upper body, send your hips back and bend your knees to slowly lower the trap bar to the floor.

-4. Check your alignment to ensure your posture does not collapse with each repetition.
+4. Check your alignment to ensure your posture does not break down with each repetition.

 Inhale while going down, and exhale while lifting the trap bar.